Do your favorite movies or TV shows on Netflix stop in the middle of watching them?

 So, if you are using VPNs to protect yourself online, turn them off before using Netflix.

-On the other hand, try using other VPNs like IPVanish if you are not comfortable going online without protection.
+On the other hand, try using other VPNs like PureVPN if you are not comfortable going online without protection.
 Compared to other services, it does not interfere with your network and works well with Netflix.

 5. Clear Your Browsing Cache and Cookies.